Automattic/jetpack/to-test.md

 We would encourage you to test all features offered by the block, including the new Zoom, height, and Fullscreen options appearing in the block sidebar.
 Give those features a try in the editor, and check how the map looks like on your site's frontend as well.

+#### Revue

+This new block allows you to add a Revue Newsletter signup block to your posts and pages.
+To get started, [create an account with Revue](https://www.getrevue.co/) if you don't already have one.
+You'll then be able to create a form in Jetpack.

+Let us know if you experience any issues with that form.

 #### Tiled Gallery

 The Tiled Gallery block now comes with some new options: